Cpymadtools

 One should avoid issuing different errors with several uses of this command as it is unclear to me how MAD-X chooses to handle this internally.
 Instead, it is advised to give all errors in the same command, which is guaranteed to work.
 See the last provided example below.

-• ips (Sequence[int]) -- the interaction point(s) around which to apply errors.
+• ips (Sequence[int]) -- The interaction point(s) around which to apply errors.

-• beam (int) -- beam number to apply the errors to.
+• beam (int) -- Beam number to apply the errors to.
 Unlike triplet quadrupoles which are single aperture, Q4 to Q10 are not and will need this information.

-• quadrupoles (Sequence[int]) -- the number of the quadrupoles to apply errors to.
+• quadrupoles (Sequence[int]) -- The number of the quadrupoles to apply errors to.

-• table (str) -- the name of the internal table that will save the assigned errors.
+• table (str) -- The name of the internal table that will save the assigned errors.
 Defaults to ‘ir_quads_errors’.

 • **kwargs -- Any keyword argument is given to the EALIGN command, including the error to apply (DX, DY, DPSI etc) as a string, like it would be given directly into MAD-X.